Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Technical Proofs

 \subsection{Proof of Lemma \ref{lem3}}

 We detail the proof for Lemma \ref{lem3} in this section.
-First, the term $\sqrt{N_E} \Big[\widehat{W}_{E}(d) - \widehat{W}_{U}(d) \Big] $ can be decomposed by
+First, the term $\sqrt{N_P} [\widehat{W}_{P}(d) - \widehat{W}_{U}(d) ] $ can be decomposed by

-where $\sqrt{t} = {\sqrt{N_E \over N_U}}$ denotes the square root of the sample ratio.
+where $\sqrt{t} = {\sqrt{N_P / N_U}}$ denotes the square root of the sample ratio.

 We next show the third line in \eqref{decom_Me_Mu} is asymptotically normal with mean zero.
-To do this, we define the I.I.D. double robust terms of intermediate outcomes in two samples as
+To do this, we define the independent and identically distributed double robust terms of intermediate outcomes in two samples as

 and